 Work on a lighting plan—if you love to sleep in total darkness, order blackout curtains.
 If you're light-sensitive, use lamps that diffuse light and create a warm glow.
 If natural light boosts your mood, buy muslin curtains that let light in while offering privacy.

 Invest in a good set of fluffy towels and make bath or shower time as good as a trip to the spa with aroma therapy and bath bombs.
 Wrap yourself in a comfy robe for maximum self-care.

 Did you know there's an optimal distance from which to view TV?
 A good general rule is 1.5 to 2.5 times the diagonal screen measurement, with about a 30-degree viewing angle.
-So, keep these measurements in mind as you arrange your living room.
+With these measurements in mind, now's the time to rearrange your living room.

 Make room for your hobbies

-Another advantage of living alone is that you can keep art projects out, learn to cook properly, refurbish furniture, or undertake any number of other projects right in your apartment without bothering anyone.
+An advantage of more time at home is more time for indoor hobbies.
+When you live alone, you can keep art projects out, learn to cook properly, refurbish furniture, or undertake any number of other projects without encroaching on another person's space.
 You should try to stay as organized as possible for your own sanity, however.
-It's important to have spaces for things, including yourself!How to make space for your hobbies:
+It's important to have spaces for things, including yourself!Simple home organization tips to make space for your hobbies:

 - Designate a work zone, even if it's a corner of your room.
 If cooking is your passion, make sure your kitchen counters are clear from clutter to give you enough space to experiment.
 Portable racks, wall shelves, and drawer organizers keep things shipshape.